2025 Chinese FA Cup final

-The 2025 Chinese FA Cup final will be a football match to determine the winners of the 2025 Chinese FA Cup, the 27th edition of the national football cup of China, the Chinese FA Cup.
-The match will take place on Saturday 6 December 2025 at the Suzhou Olympic Sports Centre in Suzhou, between Beijing Guoan and Henan.
+The 2025 Chinese FA Cup final was a football match to determine the winners of the 2025 Chinese FA Cup, the 27th edition of the national football cup of China, the Chinese FA Cup.
+The match took place on Saturday 6 December 2025 at the Suzhou Olympic Sports Centre in Suzhou, between Beijing Guoan and Henan.

-The winners of this match will qualify for the league stage of the 2026–27 AFC Champions League Elite, as well as the 2026 Chinese FA Super Cup.
+Beijing Guoan, the winners of this match, qualified for the preliminary round of the 2026–27 AFC Champions League Elite, as well as the 2026 Chinese FA Super Cup.

 Venue

-On 30 September 2024, it was announced that the match will be played at the Suzhou Olympic Sports Centre in Suzhou, Jiangsu.
+On 30 September 2024, it was announced that the match would be played at the Suzhou Olympic Sports Centre in Suzhou, Jiangsu.